Working when pregnant

 Craniosacral therapy can release old strains within the pelvis and this realignment can help with discomforts caused by the baby’s position, also helping the baby to turn into a better position.

 After birth the body not only has to recover from the changes it has made during pregnancy but also from the effects of the delivery especially if there was a lengthy second stage or an instrumental delivery was necessary.
 Unresolved birth stresses in the mother can contribute to ongoing back problems, headaches, period pains, stress incontinence, constipation and more.
-Craniosacral therapy can help release the forces held by the body allowing the mother to return to normal both physically and emotionally thus allowing her to relax and enjoy her new role as a mother.
+Craniosacral therapy can help release the forces held by the body allowing the mother to return to normal both physically and emotionally thus allowing her to relax and enjoy her new role.

 Craniosacral therapy can also be very helpful if feeding problems are experienced as it supports the mother and baby through this potentially challenging time and explains why some babies find it difficult to attach to the breast.